Headscratchers: The Adventures of Jimmy Neutron: Boy Genius

 No, I think that was one of the shorts they made to pitch the idea of JN to Nickelodeon.
 It was basically Jimmy, with crappier animation, a different outfit and a Carl with zits instead of freckles.

-No, I remember this episode too, it was either the first episode or it was an hour long special, in the episode Jimmy makes a chip that makes pants pick up and fold themself, they attack.
+No, I remember this episode too, it was either the first episode or it was an hour long special, in the episode Jimmy makes a chip that makes pants pick up and fold themselves, they attack.

 That's the pilot for the series, which came out after the movie.
 The pilot everyone else is talking about came before the movie.